-Healing from celiac disease is not easy to do and requires a specific treatment protocol.
+Healing from celiac disease is not easy and requires a specific treatment protocol.
 While hard to do, I personally healed my body from celiac disease, so I know it’s possible.

 I am happy to report that the answer is YES!

-My blood test couldn’t detect celiac disease nor a gluten sensitivity anymore.
+My blood test couldn’t detect celiac disease anymore.
 Five years ago, my Endomysial Antibody IgA test was positive (normal is negative) and my t-Transglutaminase (tTg) IgA was 10 (normal is 0-3).
 Studies have demonstrated that endomysial antibodies have over 99% specificity for gluten sensitive enteropathy.

-Below I share with you the Cliffsnotes’ version of how I healed from celiac disease using a little common sense and a lot of TLC.
+Below I share with you the short version of how I healed from celiac disease using a little common sense and a lot of TLC.

 Take out the gluten.
 Add in anti-inflammatory foods.